-The Bill proposes a number of amendments to update the Residential Tenancy Act 1997 in order to bring the legislation more in line with the current rental market, and balance the rights and obligations of tenants and property owners.
+The Bill proposed a number of amendments to update the Residential Tenancy Act 1997 in order to bring the legislation more in line with the current rental market, and balance the rights and obligations of tenants and property owners.

-Key provisions of the Bill include:
+Key provisions of the Bill included:

 In August 2012, the Tasmanian Parliament passed the Residential Tenancy Amendment (Smoke Alarms) Act 2012, (the Act) requiring that, from 1 May 2013, owners of residential rental properties must ensure smoke alarms are in place in their rental properties while they are tenanted under a residential tenancy agreement.

 The Act is supported by the Residential Tenancy (Smoke Alarms) Regulations 2012.
 The Regulations set out the detailed requirements for the: